heuchi/Raptor/README.md

 # Offical Raptor Open Source Project Site
-I no longer want to be affiliated in any way with fics.
-I hate the place and its admins who seem to enjoy joining with trolls to abuse its users.
-There will never be another release of Raptor.
-Go to other chess servers screw FICS.
-I will leave this around in case anyone finds it useful but I am done with it for good.

-And this Slek that tried to befriend me then whined to admins after harassing me and created countless dupes is the cause of it.
-The jerk only logs in without timeseal to avoid dupe detection and has created countless dupes to harass me, and likely many others as well.
-Fics admins side with the troll, and not the one who has spent many many man hours on interfaces for the place over the years ... so fuck FICS.
-I will never log into it again.
-I encourage you to do the same and find a better server.
-Fics is garbage when trolls can manipulate admins and run the show.

 Raptor is a multiplatform chess interface for [freechess.org](freechess.org) (aka FICS).

 Downloads: (Requires Java JRE 6+ 64 bit)
  * [Raptor 1.0 Mac OSX (64 bit)] (https://github.com/Raptor-Fics-Interface/Raptor/releases/download/v1.0/Raptor_v1.0_OS_X_Cocoa_x86_64.dmg)